Boiarshinov/english/tenses/past_perfect.md

 # Past Perfect

+- Something started in the past and continued up to another event in the past
-Something that happened in the middle of another event in the past.
+- Something that happened in the middle of another event in the past.
+- When we reporting our experience up to the point in the past
+> My 18 birthday was the worst day I had ever had.

 Structure:
 - affirmative: `<subject> had <verb 3 form> <object>`